edmundhong/formula1-dataanalysis/README.md

 * **Best Lap Analysis**

-This is used to analyze single lap performance such as Qualifying, Free Practices and Sprint Shoutout.
+This is used to analyze single lap performance such as Qualifying, Free Practices and Sprint Shootout.
 It will only focus on the fastest lap that made by drivers instead of the overall race pace.

 * **Race Analysis**